Preschool Letter A | Free hands-on printable activities

 Here he is doing a Beginning Sounds worksheet using stamps.
 He is not a fan of coloring in.

 Filip loves play dough – which preschooler doesn’t!
-He practiced his letter formation with play dough this time and I do believe it was one of his favorite activities.
+He practiced his letter formation with play dough this time.
+I do believe it was one of his favorite activities.

-And, because A is for apple, we also did some counting using apple number cards (available here), play dough and small gems.
+Because A is for apple, we did some counting with apples.
+I used some apple number cards (available here), play dough and small gems.
 I love this as it was great for his fine motor development too!

 Q-Tip Letter A to practice a bit more on his fine motor skills.
 As far as Filip is concerned, anything you do with paint is fun.